Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: Introduction

-\begin{note} The problem of reporting an $(s,t)$-mincut after increasing the capacity of an existing edge turns out to be easier and is addressed in Appendix \ref{app : insertion}.
-Hence, in the rest of the manuscript, while addressing Sensitivity Oracles, we focus only on handling the decrease in the capacity of an edge. \end{note}
+\begin{note} It is a simple exercise, using the result of \cite{DBLP:journals/mp/PicardQ80}, to design an ${\mathcal O}(n^2)$ space data structure and an ${\mathcal O}(n)$ space data structure that, after insertion of any given edge, can report an $(s,t)$-mincut $C$ in ${\mathcal O}(|C|)$ time and its capacity in ${\mathcal O}(1)$ time, respectively.
+Henceforth, while addressing sensitivity oracles, we focus only on handling the decrease in the capacity of an edge. \end{note}

-Structural understanding of various cuts in graphs has led to compact data structures \cite{DBLP:journals/mp/PicardQ80, dinitz1976structure, gomory1961multi, 10.1145/3623271, DBLP:conf/esa/Nutov22, DBLP:conf/icalp/PettieY21} that answer various queries for them.
-So, it is also interesting to have compact data structures that can answer various fundamental queries on mincuts for vital edges.
-For example, given an edge $e$ in $G$, verify if $e$ is vital.
-If $e$ is vital, report the capacity of mincut as well as a mincut for $e$.
-Given a set $A\subset V$, determine if there is a mincut $C$ for $e$ such that $A\subseteq C$, and so on.